redpanda-data/connect/resources/docs/inputs/README.md

 Which results in a total of four kafka_balanced inputs.
 Note that ditto_0 will result in no duplicate configs, this might be useful if the config is generated and there's a chance you won't want any duplicates.

+## `dynamic`

+The dynamic type is a special broker type where the inputs are identified by unique labels and can be created, changed and removed during runtime via a REST HTTP interface.

+To GET a JSON map of input identifiers with their current uptimes use the '/inputs' endpoint.

+To perform CRUD actions on the inputs themselves use POST, DELETE, and GET methods on the '/input/{input_id}' endpoint.
+When using POST the body of the request should be a JSON configuration for the input, if the input already exists it will be changed.

 ## `file`